 As an ecommerce business owner, you'll have to familiarize yourself with logistics.
 Back-end supply chain management is a critical component of any business today, but that's especially the case in ecommerce.
 Since you don't have a brick-and-mortar storefront to house inventory, you have to rely on third parties to help store and ship your products and services.
+This is crucial for basic time management — and for your bottom line.

 Logistics is simply the management of the way resources are obtained, stored and shipped to their end destinations.
 The planning, execution and control of the movement and placement of these goods and services must all occur within a given system that's designed to achieve specific objectives, which may vary by industry.